 You’re your best resource to make sure your credit report is properly restored.

-If you’ve tried removing the inaccurate hard inquiries yourself but haven’t had success, then it’s time to call the professionals.
+Or perhaps you've tried removing the inaccurate hard inquiries yourself but haven’t had success, then it’s time to call the professionals.

 If you’ve ever searched for a credit repair company, then you’ll quickly realize there are a lot of choices and some really horrible sounding reviews of many of them.